djeada/Databases-Notes/notes/06_distributed_databases/04_partitioning_vs_sharding.md

 +------------------------------------------------+
 ```

-Initially, all data is stored in a single database instance.

-After Sharding:
+After sharding, the data is distributed:

 ```
 +-------------------+-------------------+-------------------+